Gluten Free Nutella Breakfast Twist Bread

 I am so excited about this new recipe.
 It is based on my popular Gluten-Free Chocolate Babka recipe.
 I take my favorite gluten-free bread dough and fill it with a healthier version of Nutella.
 (I love the 365 brand of chocolate hazelnut spread at Whole Foods because it doesn’t contain corn syrup.)

-This easy gluten-free Nutella breakfast braid recipe is a great recipe for any occasion, and nobody will know it is gluten-free.
-If you enjoy baking, I have so many delicious gluten free bread recipes for you to try.
+This easy gluten-free Nutella breakfast braid recipe is perfect for any occasion, and nobody will know it is gluten-free.
+If you enjoy baking, I have so many delicious gluten-free bread recipes for you to try.
 This recipe is similar to my Gluten-Free Nutella Cinnamon Rolls recipe if you prefer a handheld treat.

 Ingredient Notes: